UK Minimum Wage Per Hour 2024: Latest Updates for Indian Students

 A. Employers must pay their workers at least the state-mandated minimum wage, even if they are in training.
 There are, however, some notable outliers, such as specific educational programs in which the rates may be lower.
 You should read the terms and conditions before signing the job contract.

 A. Yes.
 It does not matter how many hours a week a person works in part-time employment; they are bound to pay you the minimum wage.
-The wage you receive per hour does not change, but the total amount you earn is proportional to the number of hours you work.
+The average wage you receive per hour does not change, but the total amount you earn is proportional to the number of hours you work.

 • Q. Are there any people who don’t have to pay the minimum wage?